JiayiDai/REKD/README.md

-The code implementation for Rationale Extraction with Knowledge Distillation (REKD)

-Reference and details to be added when paper gets online
 # Rationale Extraction with Knowledge Distillation (REKD)

-This repository contains the official code implementation for **Rationale Extraction with Knowledge Distillation (REKD)**.
+This repository contains the official code implementation for **Learn from A Rationalist: Distilling Intermediate Interpretable Rationales**.

 *(Note: Reference and specific paper details will be added when the paper gets published online.)*